 As part of the closing agreement, the City entered into a lease agreement with the Cowboys Stadium, L.P. (tenant) for lease of the Complex.
 The lease calls for an initial term of 30 years at a rental rate of \$2M per year and contains several renewal options.
 The lease also provides the tenant with an option to purchase the Complex from the City at the end of the initial lease term and each renewal option thereafter.
 Under the lease, the tenant pays for all costs of operation and maintenance of the Complex.
-The tenant will also make separate annual payments to the City equal to 5% of the net naming rights revenue, if any, received by the tenant capped at \$500,000 per year.
+In 2013 the naming rights to the stadium were sold and the stadium is officially known as AT&T Stadium.
+The City will receive 5% of the net naming rights revenue received by the tenant capped at \$500,000 per year.